 Step 1: Download the Washington quitclaim deed form.

 Step 2: Prepare the cover sheet.
 The cover sheet has the property’s tax parcel number, legal description, and address.
-It also has the name of the seller (grantor) and buyer (grantee).
+It also has the name of the seller (grantor) and the buyer (grantee).
 Be sure to use the middle initial of all parties.
-It has the document title, such as Washington Quitclaim Deed, and a space for reference numbers for any attached or related documents.
-At the top of the page it has a space for the return address information.
+It has the document title, such as Washington Quitclaim Deed, and space for reference numbers for any attached or related documents.
+At the top of the page, it has a space for the return address information.

-Step 3: In the upper left hand corner of the Washington quitclaim deed form, enter the preparer’s information, including name and address.
+Step 3: In the upper left-hand corner of the Washington quitclaim deed form, enter the preparer’s information, including name and address.

 Step 4: Underneath the preparer’s information, enter the return address information for the person who will receive the form after the Washington County Auditor is done with it.

 Step 5: After “State of Washington,” record the county where the property is located.

 Step 6: Add the date and full names of the grantor and grantee.

 Step 7: Find the main paragraph and write, in words, the amount the grantee is paying for the property.
 Then, write the numerical representation of this amount.

 Step 8: Next, write the name of the grantor again, followed by the term “grantor.”
 Record the grantor’s address after “residing at.”
 The address needs to follow this order: street address, county, city, state.

 Step 9: After “quitclaims to,” write the grantee’s name and address using the same order.